thewca/wca-regulations/wca-regulations.md

     - 3k1) If a non-permitted puzzle is found during a round, the competitor must not continue to use the puzzle, and must submit a replacement.
     - 3k2) Penalty for attempts done with puzzles which are not permitted: disqualification of the attempt (DNF).
 The following exceptions apply:
           - 3k2a) If a non-permitted puzzle is found before a round is complete, affected results in the round may be replaced with extra attempts, at the discretion of the WCA Delegate.
-          - 3k2b) Multiple Blindfolded Solving: if any puzzles are found to be non-permitted, such puzzles may be individually counted as unsolved (without disqualifying the entire attempt), at the discretion of the WCA Delegate.
+          - 3k2b) 3x3x3 Multi-Blind: if any puzzles are found to be non-permitted, such puzzles may be individually counted as unsolved (without disqualifying the entire attempt), at the discretion of the WCA Delegate.
 - 3l) A puzzle may have a logo on a colored part.
 If it does, it must have at most one colored part with a logo.
 Exception: For blindfolded events, a puzzle must not have a logo.
     - 3l1) The logo must be placed on a center piece.
 Exceptions for puzzles that do not have center pieces:
         - 3l1a) For Pyraminx and 2x2x2, the logo may be on any piece.